 How many days do you need in Brussels?

-If you want to go beyond touristy places to explore Brussels to see where Belgians live, you must spend two full days.
+You must spend two full days going beyond touristy places to explore Brussels to see where Belgians live.

 What to do in Brussels in half-day?